MGC Challenge

 Healthy Indoor Environments

-Protect the health of residents and municipal staff by assessing and remediating health risks in public buildings.
+Protect the health of residents and municipal/county staff by assessing and remediating health risks in public buildings.

-6. Evaluate municipal facilities for potential health risks (preferably in conjunction with energy and water audits) such as lead exposure, indoor air quality, mold, or other potential contaminant exposures.
+6. Evaluate municipal/county facilities for potential health risks (preferably in conjunction with energy and water audits) such as lead exposure, indoor air quality, mold, or other potential contaminant exposures.

-7. Upgrade municipal buildings to address identified health risks.
+7. Upgrade municipal/county buildings to address identified health risks.

 8. Evaluate publicly owned affordable housing for potential health risks (preferably in conjunction with energy and water audits) such as lead exposure, indoor air quality, mold, and other potential contaminant exposures.*